Born Innocent (The Proclaimers album): Musical style

 Paste Magazine typified the record's sound as "raw folk punk", blended with a "soulful, retro feel".
-Born Innocent encapsulated a variety of styles, including the hard rock of "Born Innocent" and the Cajun-influenced "Dear Deidre".
+Born Innocent incorporated a variety of styles, including the hard rock of "Born Innocent", the American 1960s rhythm and blues-style "You Meant It Them" and "Should Have Been Love" and the Cajun-influenced "Dear Deidre".
 The album's cover version of the Vogues' "Five O'Clock World" was likened by The Washington Post to the styling of English rock band The Animals, while AllMusic compared the politically-charged "Blood on Your Hands" to Midnight Oil's "more potent work".

 Lyrics and themes

 The lyrics on Born Innocent concerned a variety of themes.
 "Blood on Your Hands" arraigned both Islamic Jihadists and American unilateralism, while "Role Model" slurred wealthy cocaine users.
+The lyrics were described as having "snide asides worthy of Elvis Costello", particularly in relation to the line "you're worse than drink; you're worse than crack; for you they should bring hanging back" on "Hate My Love".

 Reception

 Critical reception

 In a 4 out-of 5 star review, Hal Horowitz of AllMusic praised Born Innocent as a "soulful and energetic" effort, opining that the record "will appeal to longtime fans as well as newcomers".

-Toby Jarvis from Drowned in Sound proclaimed Born Innocent "a firey winner", grading the record a score of 8 out-of 10.
+Toby Jarvis from Drowned in Sound proclaimed Born Innocent "a fiery winner", grading the record a score of 8 out-of 10.

+The Ottawa Citizen was more dismissive of Born Innocent.
+The title track "Born Innocent" was praised by reviewer Lynn Saxberg as a "terrific tune", but argued that the rest of the record "pales in comparison" and despite acknowledging the "raw charm" of the record's lo-fi aesthetic Saxberg argued that this was "[not] enough to carry the disc".

+Uncut Magazine was also dismissive of Born Innocent.
+Although Uncut praised aspects of the album, such as Collins's production bringing out the duo's "raw, unembarrassed emotion", whilst also noting their amalgam of styles including Southern soul, country and Merseybeat, going as far as to compare the duo to "mid-period Elvis Costello".
+Uncut, however, opined that "a shortage of really top-notch songs lets them down this time around".

 Geoffrey Himes of The Washington Post adjudged Born Innocent to be "every bit as catchy and caustic as its predecessors".